 How does a safety switch work?

 Once a safety switch senses a difference in the electrical circuit, it automatically switches off the power supply.
 For instance, if somebody comes in contact with an exposed wire and the power passes through the body, the safety switch detects it and powers off immediately, saving the person from getting electrocuted.
-Take a note that safety switches only act as a back-up and may not protect all wiring and prevent all electric shocks.
+Take note that safety switches only act as a backup and may not protect all wiring and prevent all electric shocks.